StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 ### HTTP status code

 The HTTP status code controls the health state for the component in StackState.
 A `400` or higher will put the component into a CRITICAL state, while a `200` will result in a healthy component.
-This allows you to control the health state of the component in StackState.
+You can use this to control the health state of the component in StackState.

 ➡️ [Learn how the span health state works](/stackpacks/integrations/opentelemetry/manual-instrumentation/span-health.md)